rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: remove(unitId, showConfirmation *opt* , callback *opt* , scope *opt* )

+	:param String unitId:

+	.. raw:: html

-	:param String unitId: The id of the unit which is to be deleted.
+		The id of the unit which is to be deleted.
+	:param Boolean showConfirmationoptional:

+	.. raw:: html

-	:param Boolean showConfirmationoptional: Whether the CMS should ask the user for confirmation before removing the unit
+		Whether the CMS should ask the user for confirmation before removing the unit
+	:param Boolean callbackoptional:

+	.. raw:: html

-	:param Boolean callbackoptional: The function which will be executed when the unit is actually deleted or not
+		The function which will be executed when the unit is actually deleted or not
+	:param Object scopeoptional:

+	.. raw:: html

-	:param Object scopeoptional: The object in whose scope the callback function should be executed
+		The object in whose scope the callback function should be executed